 - The day of the week with the most file views.
 Click here to go see the exact trend on the MAE Score page.

 - File Uploads by content type.
 Has a dynamic hierarchy, so you can click the two down arrows to see uploads by community name and then the user hierarchy.

 - File views (unique) by file.
 Also has a dynamic hierarchy, so you can click within the visual to see file views by Community Name, or file type.

 - Users ranked by lurking days.
 Lurking days are days with file views or downloads but no MAE Score actions.
 Lurking Days % is lurking days divided by days the user was active on the platform.

 - A list of popular conversations with file attachments.
 This is very good for finding threads with certain content.
 For example, cross-filtering to videos in the content type above.

 - Total file views by community and dynamic user org hierarchy.

 - Unique file viewers by user org hierarchy.

-Your all in one place to monitor hashtags (topics) and analyze their effectiveness for driving engagement.
+Your all in one place to monitor hashtags (topics) and analyze their effectiveness in driving engagement.
 We report on topics at a Thread level.
-What this means is that the thread initiator gets credit for any topics used in their thread.
+This means that the thread initiator gets credit for any topics used in their thread.

 - The total unique number of topics used in your report period.